 MANDATORY DISPUTE RESOLUTIONS

 Mandatory Dispute Resolutions (MDRs) are scheduled by HRA when a Cash Assistance (CA) applicant/recipient requests a fair hearing because of a denial, reduction or discontinuance of benefits.
 An MDR is a pre-hearing interview with an HRA supervisor in an attempt to resolve the issues listed on the fair hearing request.
-MDRs are not “mandatory” and are not scheduled for every fair hearing requested.
-For example, CA employment-related issues are not subject to MDRs, see above, Conciliation or Re-Engagement.
+Notwithstanding the name, attendance at MDRs are not “mandatory” and are not scheduled for every fair hearing requested.
+For example, CA employment-related issues are not subject to MDRs, see above, Overview, Conciliation/Re-Engagement.
 However, if an MDR is scheduled, the CA applicant/recipient will be notified by mail of the time and place of the MDR appointment.

 Although experience varies, it appears that HRA is resolving a significant number of hearing issues at MDRs.
 Thus, even though MDRs are really not mandatory, it may very well be advantageous for clients to attend.

-Although MDR’s are not a requirement, CA applicant/recipients who do not attend without “good cause”, may have it held against them at their fair hearing.
-During the fair hearing, the hearing officer may consider the failure to appear at the MDR when evaluating the individual’s credibility regarding his/her testimony.
-Subsequently at the fair hearing the applicant/recipient should present his/her reasons for failure to attend the MDR.
+Although attendance at MDR’s are not a requirement, CA applicant/recipients who do not attend without “good cause”, may have it held against them at their fair hearing.
+During the fair hearing, the hearing officer may consider the failure to appear at the MDR when evaluating the individual’s credibility regarding his/her testimony, this is not a common practice.
+Therefore, at the fair hearing the applicant/recipient should be prepared to present his/her reasons for failure to attend the MDR.
 The hearing officer must consider the facts, circumstances and information submitted by the individual to determine whether “good cause” existed for failure to attend the MDR.

 If the individual is not willing to sign the Mandatory Dispute Resolution Action Taken form, s/he has the right to present his/her case at the fair hearing, as well as the right to present evidence supporting his/her case that was not previously submitted at the MDR interview.